isomerpages/moe-aes/_admissions/AES Open House 2022.md

 ---
 ![](/images/aes%20open%20house%202023.jpeg)

+# Did You Know?
+**Assumption English School is the only Catholic co-educational Secondary School in the West.**

 Whats sets AES apart from the other schools?
 Find out about our school programmes and learning environment at our Open House!

 #AEyeS!